-Jurisdiction over education is the formal recognition by the federal and provincial governments of First Nations’ inherent rights to make laws related to the education of their children.
+Through the education jurisdiction initiative, First Nations inherent rights to make laws related to the education of their students is formally recognized by the provincial and federal governments.
 This includes law-making authority over curriculum development, graduation requirements, teacher certification, and school certification.

 Updates and Key Resources

-• Three new Education Jurisdiction Agreements have been signed by Canim Lake Band, Ditidaht First Nation and Sḵwx̱wú7mesh Úxwumixw (Squamish Nation).
-Through the conclusion of these self-government agreements, the Participating First Nations now have recognized law-making authority over Kindergarten-Grade 12 education on their lands.
-Learn more…
+• There are currently seven Participating First Nations in the initiative, ʔaq’am, Cowichan, Lil’wat, Seabird Island, Canim Lake Band, Ditidaht First Nation and Sḵwx̱wú7mesh Úxwumixw (Squamish Nation).
+The Participating First Nations have federally and provincially recognized law-making authority over Kindergarten-Grade 12 education on their lands.

 Through the jurisdiction initiative, First Nations determined that they wanted to collectively exercise jurisdiction over certain areas of education.
 As a result, they decided to jointly establish the First Nations Education Authority (FNEA), as an independent regulatory body.
 The purpose of FNEA, as described in federal enabling legislation, is: